lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 Blue memos = true, Red memos = false (unless written by hand).

 Green memos found in Hartley's room are always false.
+Green memos otherwise are usually true (although may be conditional on other clues).

 > _NOTE:_ This does not imply the _opposite_ of a red memo's statement, just that it is _not true._